2024-2025 Ivy Coaching Staff of the Year

 “We are thrilled that Jabari decided to come back here,” said head coach David McLaughlin.
 “The impact he’s had this time has been just fantastic.
 I’ve really appreciated how much he grew as a coach in his time apart, his time away from Dartmouth when he was at Hawaii.
 I’ve been able to witness that first-hand.
 I have a lot of faith in him and I’m excited that he’s now our recruiting coordinator.
 I put a lot of faith in how he understands Dartmouth and how he understands the staff.”

-In his return to Dartmouth, Trotter worked closely with the guards and helped develop Brendan Barry, who was named second team All-Ivy League in 2021-22 and finished as the Big Green all-time 3-point record holder (244).
-Trotter helped the Big Green to six Ivy league victories, its most in seven seasons, and played an integral role in running the defense, which led the Ivy League in allowing just 68.2 points per game.
+In his return to Dartmouth in 2021-22, Trotter worked closely with the guards and helped develop Brendan Barry, who was named second team All-Ivy League and finished as the Big Green all-time 3-point record holder (244).
+Trotter helped the Big Green to six Ivy League victories, its most in seven seasons, and played an integral role in running the defense, which led the Ivy League in allowing just 68.2 points per game.
 Dartmouth finished just one game out of an Ivy League Tournament position, while beating third-seeded Penn and fourth-seeded Cornell during the regular season.
 In the regular-season finale, the Big Green earned a 22-point triumph over Harvard, their largest margin of victory over the Crimson in 30 years and largest on the road since 1955.

 “In my eyes, Jabari is our staff manager,” said McLaughlin.
-“He takes pride in that role, and he is passionate about managing, and being a mentor to, the staff.
+“He takes pride in that role, and he is passionate about managing and being a mentor to the staff.
 Beyond that, I feel like Jabari’s experience being a student-athlete here really impacts how he can build relationships with guys and how he can recruit at a place like Dartmouth.
 It really helps his overall impact of teaching the game on the floor.
-These are just are a few of Jabari’s foundational qualities that will enable him to be a head coach in the near future.”
+These are just a few of Jabari’s foundational qualities that will enable him to be a head coach in the near future.”

 Trotter returned to his alma mater after three years as an assistant coach at the University of Hawaii, where the Rainbow Warriors finished 46-26 during his time.
 There, he oversaw the development of the wing players while also focusing on rebounding and transition, helping the 'Bows finish top 30 nationally in rebounding margin in his first season.
 Trotter also coached All-Big West player Jack Purchase and was instrumental in the development of Samuta Avea from a reserve to the team's second-leading scorer in 2019-20.
 In Trotter’s time at Hawaii, he recruited Princeton transfer Jerome Desrosiers, who became an All-Conference selection for the Rainbow Warriors.
 Trotter worked with the wings, as Junior Madut was an All-Big West selection and part of Trotter’s player development group, as was Purchase, who garnered second team All-Conference honors.